Raiders NFL Draft Prospect: ILB Jack Campbell, Iowa Hawkeyes

 The more I watch his tape, the more I see why Pro Football Focus graded Jack Campbell as the fourth-best linebacker (91.7) for the 2022 season.

-A true Mike (middle linebacker) at 6-foot-5, 246-pounds, Campbell has the potential to become a top linebacker in the league, despite having a second-round projection.
+A true Mike (middle linebacker) at 6-5 and 246 pounds, Campbell has the potential to become a top linebacker in the NFL, despite having a second-round projection.

 “[Campbell] will cover backs and tight ends in man coverage, welcoming the responsibility.
-Very cerebral player that will align his defensive front and linebackers.
-Shows understanding of formations and tendencies, repeatedly sliding his d-line to correctly counter the offense,” Draft Bible said on Campbell.
+Very cerebral player who will align his defensive front and linebackers.
+Shows understanding of formations and tendencies, repeatedly sliding his d-line to correctly counter the offense,” Draft Bible said about Campbell.

-The Iowa product finished the season among the top tacklers with 125 tackles (59 solo), adding to an encore performance a year ago in which Campbell finished second in tackles with 140 tackles (57 solo).
+The Iowa product finished the season among the top tacklers with 125 tackles (59 solos), adding to an encore performance a year earlier when Campbell finished second with 140 tackles (57 solos).

 “Expert tackler who employs precision striking and consistent fundamentals.
-Capable of dropping his weight and launching to win the leverage game vs ball carriers,” added Draft Bible.
+Capable of dropping his weight and launching to win the leverage game vs ball carriers,” Draft Bible added.

 The 2023 NFL Draft is set to begin on Thursday, April 27, with the start of the first round.
 The NFL Draft will occur at Union Station in Kansas City, Mo., ending with rounds five to seven on Saturday, April 29.
 ESPN, ABC, and NFL Network will broadcast all seven rounds.